11 Best Banks in Massachusetts for 2024

 1. SoFi

 For those seeking an attractive online banking option with high interest rates, the SoFi Checking & Savings account is an outstanding selection.
-This account eliminates monthly charges and offers an attractive 4.60% APY for savings, along with a 0.50% APY for checking account balances.
+This account eliminates monthly charges and offers up to 4.30% APY for savings, along with a 0.50% APY for checking account balances.

 A notable advantage of SoFi is the ability to receive your paycheck up to two days earlier with its early direct deposit feature.